Summary:

 In high‑power TEC applications, rapid transitions between heating and cooling can lead to energy being fed back into the power supply.
 In practice, this appears as short‑term increases in voltage at the input of the TEC controller.
+This problem usually only occurs with high-power devices, such as the TEC-1163 and the TEC-1167.

 A brake chopper limits these effects by dissipating excess energy in a controlled manner.